Gums and Stabilisers for the Food Industry

 Gums and Stabilisers for the Food Industry is a biennial conference (see the official website) held in Wrexham, North Wales, since 1981, on the application of hydrocolloids (polysaccharides and proteins) in the food industry.
 Presentations at the conference cover recent advances in the structure, function and applications of gums and stabilisers, how these materials are used in industrial processes, and also educational material on the subject.
 The proceedings of each conference have been published (see below), with the most recent (9th through 16th conferences) published by the Royal Society of Chemistry.
 The conference series is organized by the Food Hydrocolloids Trust.
+In 2025, the 22nd conference was held in Wageningen in the Netherlands.

 History of the conference

 The intention of the conference series is to provide a forum for the free exchange of ideas between academia and industry and to promote the use and understanding of hydrocolloids in foods.
 Because hydrocolloids are sourced and used in all of the continents except Antarctica, and many types (such as resins, seed gums, and certain alginates) are obtained from specific countries or climate zones, the conference attracts an international attendance from Europe, Asia, North America, Australia, Africa and the Middle East.

 The first conference series was held at Glyndŵr University in Wrexham in 1981, chaired by Professor Glyn O Phillips (also of Glyndŵr University), and all subsequent conferences have taken place at the same location and with the same chairman.
 Th eonly exception to this was the 2011 conference, held in Wageningen in the Netherlands.
 Until 2008, Glyndŵr University was known as the North-East Wales Institute of Higher Education (NEWI).